IdkwhatImD0ing/ASL-Transcription/README.md

 • Tapping the screen once shows predictions, but tapping screen multiple times would break the lens.

+• Some letters are very similar, where the model struggles.
+Examples include (A/S/E) (M/N/V)

 ## 🛣️ Future Plans

 • Once a larger dataset becomes available, re-train model for more accurate real world performance